First Holy Eucharist (First Holy Communion)

 It is in the right of the communicants to decide whether they will receive the Eucharist in the hand, on the tongue, kneeling or standing.
-The norm of the Archdiocese of Toronto is to receive Holy Eucharist standing prefaced by a slight bow of the head (cf. General Instruction of the Roman Missal, No. 160).
+The norm of the Archdiocese is to receive Holy Eucharist standing prefaced by a slight bow of the head (cf. General Instruction of the Roman Missal, No. 160).

 Yes, but no more than twice in a 24-hour period: One who has received the Blessed Sacrament may receive it again on the same day only within a Eucharistic celebration in which that person participates.
 (Canon Law 17).

 If we desire to receive Christ in communion, we must be in the state of grace.
 Anyone aware of having sinned mortally must receive absolution in the Sacrament of Reconciliation.
 (CCC: 1415) We are all welcome to attend the Mass in spiritual communion and to encounter God’s Word read and proclaimed, whether or not they receive the Eucharist.

 Anyone who desires to receive Christ in Eucharistic communion must be in the state of grace.
 Anyone aware of having sinned mortally must not receive communion without having received absolution in the sacrament of penance.
 (CCC:1415) If the divorced are remarried civilly, the Church maintains that the new union cannot be recognized as valid if the first marriage is valid: they cannot receive Eucharistic communion as long as this situation persists.
 (CCC:1650).

 We ask that you respectfully observe the parish community at Mass, and that you freely follow along as the community prays, sings, reads, listens, sits, stands, and exchanges greetings with one another in the presence of Jesus Christ.